Fleming Fund Technical Advisory Group

 This approach spans work across the human, veterinary, environment and development sectors.
 With the right data in place not only is there a better chance that AMR becomes a part of national health policy planning with targeted investments where needed, but specific actions can be taken to lessen the impact of AMR on population health.

-The NIHR is supporting the UK Department of Health to secure voluntary members for a Technical Advisory Group (TAG) for the Fleming Fund programme.
+The NIHR is supporting the UK Department of Health and Social Care to secure voluntary members for a Technical Advisory Group (TAG) for the Fleming Fund programme.

-The Department of Health currently draws upon a ten member interim TAG to provide guidance on the strategic direction of the fund and quality of the project’s design.
+The Department of Health and Social Care currently draws upon a ten member interim TAG to provide guidance on the strategic direction of the fund and quality of the project’s design.

 Call for expressions of interest